Roman Catholic State Party: Ideology

 The RKSP based on biblical norms and Catholic dogma.
 An important encyclical was Rerum novarum of 1891.
 In this Pope Leo XIII called for stronger government interference in the economy, while denouncing socialism.
 The RKSP wanted strong government control over public morality: divorce should be limited, the Sunday's rest was to be kept, cinemas and theatres should be kept under tight government control, alcohol addiction should be combated.

 The party was a staunch proponent of a corporatist economy, where employer's organisations, unions and state work together for the common good.
 The RKSP was in favour of social and labour legislation.
 During Great Depression, the call for a more active role of government was strengthened.

 Regarding foreign affairs, the RKSP was an advocate of Dutch neutrality, which was to be maintained by a strong army and navy.
 Furthermore, the party was in favour of the colonial government of the Dutch East Indies.

 Electoral performance

 Linked organisations

 The KVP had close links to many other Catholic institutions such as the Catholic Church and together they formed the Catholic pillar.
 These organisations included the Catholic Labour Union, the Catholic Employers Organisation, the Catholic Farmers' Organisation, Catholic Hospitals united in the Yellow-White Cross and Catholic Schools.
 The Catholic Broadcasting Association KRO and the Catholic paper De Volkskrant were the voices of the RKSP.

 Important figures

-The Limburg-based priest Weil Nolens led the party since its foundation, till his death in 1931.
+The Limburg-based priest Wiel Nolens led the party since its foundation until his death in 1931.

 The former professor and minister Piet Aalberse succeeded Nolens.

-Other prominent figures were Charles Ruijs de Beerenbrouck, Prime Minister between 1918 and 1925, and again from 1929 and 1933, and the young Carl Paul Maria Romme, who would lead the KVP in the 1940s and 1950s.
+Other prominent figures were Charles Ruijs de Beerenbrouck, Prime Minister between 1918 and 1925, and again from 1929 and 1933, and the young Carl Romme, who would lead the KVP in the 1940s and 1950s.